rvzm/bvzm/README.md

-anyone  | bitchslap        | slap someone with a Banzai item, specified via the file set in settings->file->slapbanzai anyone  | bvzm             | this command by itself shows an error message anyone  | fchk             | check your flags with the bot
+anyone  | bitchslap        | slap someone with a Banzai item, specified via the file set in settings->file->slapbanzai anyone  | bvzm             | this command by itself shows an error message anyone  | fchk             | check your flags with the bot anyone  | whoami           | see your nick, userhost, and handle as seen by the bot anyone  | version          | full version reply
 ### Weed package commands
 Who     | Command    | Function
 --------|------------|----------